 As your primary fuel source, carbohydrates are important to your body.
-If you hope to perform to your potential during athletic activity, you must adjust your carb intake to match your energy output -- too many carbs can lead to fat gain, and too few carbs can leave you sluggish and fatigued.
-That said, it is important to gradually self-adjust until you find the amount that works best for you and your workout.
+If you hope to perform to your potential during athletic activity, you must adjust your carb intake to match your energy output — too many carbs can lead to fat gain, and too few carbs can leave you sluggish and fatigued.

 Most people who exercise do it casually for the health and weight loss benefits.
-If you exercise up to an hour per day on most days of the week, you don't necessarily need to adjust your carb intake from the normal range, which is 45 to 60 percent of your total calories.
-This usually translates to between 2.3 g and 3.2 g per pound of bodyweight, so keep a food diary for a few days and record how you feel.
+If you exercise up to an hour per day on most days of the week, you don't necessarily need to adjust your carb intake from the normal range — about 60 percent of your total calories, according to the U.S. Food and Drug Administration.
+Keep a food diary for a few days and record how you feel.
 If you notice that your carb intake is within the recommended range but you are lagging behind on your exercise routine, try tailoring your intake to your sport.

 Weightlifters need protein as part of their diet for working out, for muscle repair and growth, but carbohydrates are important too.
 Any carbohydrates that your body doesn't use for immediate energy become stored as glycogen, which helps to power your workouts.
 If you don't eat enough carbs, your glycogen stores empty out and your body turns to fat and protein for energy.

 If you're constantly stressing and trying to build muscle, you want as much protein as possible to go to your muscle tissue, not toward energy production.
 Most weightlifters do well on a normal carb intake, but if you're feeling slow and "heavy," try increasing it slightly.
 That small increase can be enough to help you restock your energy stores.
 Eating the bulk of your carbs before and after a workout can help the energy be available when you need it, too.